FederatedAI/FATE/CONTRIBUTING.md

 2. If you are interested in implementing an existed feature or bug-fix issue, please make a comment on the task that you want to work.
 And it is still strong recommended to discuss with us about your design and implementation.

-3. If you are not sure where to start, trying smaller and easier issue and then take a look at the issue with the "contributions welcome" label.
+3. If you are not sure where to start, trying smaller and easier issue may be a good idea and then take a look at the issue with the "contributions welcome" label.

 Once you are ready to send your pull request, we will create a contributor branch to which you can send pull request.
 Then, FATE team members will be assigned to review and test your pull request.
 Once the review is pass, your contribution is accepted and will be released in a future version.